Local Whittle estimation of high-dimensional long-run variance and precision matrices: Conclusions

 The key technical contribution is the incorporation of the memory parameter matrix which carries information about the dependence structure of the underlying time series.
 Our results allow estimating those memory parameters simultaneously while estimating the long-run variance and the precision matrices sparsely.

 We see the proposed proof techniques as a basis to study other questions concerning high-dimensional long-range dependence.
-Possible future directions include extensions to non-Gaussian time series, for example, linear processes; the use of other shrinkage methods, for example, adaptive models; sparse estimation of fractionally (co)integrated vector autoregressive (VAR) models and sparse estimation of linear regression with long-range dependent errors.
+Possible future directions include the use of other shrinkage methods, for example, adaptive penalizations; sparse estimation of fractionally (co)integrated vector autoregressive (VAR) models and sparse estimation of linear regression with long-range dependent errors.